How to Grow The Everlasting Pea

 Growing Everlasting pea from seed

 Pot on when large enough to handle and then move outside to gradually harden off, ready for planting out.
+The everlasting pea is easy to germinate, and a hardy perennial

 Planting and Growing the Everlasting pea

-The Everlasting Pea will flower best grown in full sun, although it is tolerant of some light shade.
+The Everlasting Pea flowers best grown in full sun, although it is tolerant of some light shade.
 Growth is similar to that of the annual sweet pea, clinging on with tendrils climbing or scrambling over an obelisk, trellis or adjacent shrubs.
 Unlike the annual pea, the everlasting pea is very hardy, H7 which means it will survive the most severe of winters.
 It is not particular about the soil type, acidic or alkaline, clay, etc, although it will grow best in fertile soil with plenty of moisture.
 Ensuring it has plenty of moisture will help to fend off powdery mildew.

 Except for cutting back the Pea in the autumn, the growing conditions for the annual and Everlasting Pea are really the same.
 The tendrils can be a problem as it will grab adjacent plants, so it's best to check it is constraining those plants growing nearby.
 Information in this video about removing tendrils from sweet peas applies to the everlasting pea, if you want to keep its growth upright.